arkascha/dokuwiki-plugin-auth-authhtaccess/README.md

 It is particularly useful where you want to share user/group information with other web applications that use a similar mechanism.

 ==== Configuration ====
-conf/dokuwiki.php options.
+typical conf/dokuwiki.php options:
 <code php>
+// Use this htaccess auth plugin.
 $conf['authtype'] = 'htaccess';
-$conf['htaccess_defaultgrp'] = 'guest'; //optional.
-All valid users will be members of this group.

-//Optional path to htaccess configuration.
-Blank or not included will autodiscover a ".htaccess" file like Apache does.
+// Optional path to htaccess configuration.
+Blank or not included will autodiscover a '.htaccess' style file like Apache does.
-//This is useful where you are not using BASIC authentication but still want to use these formats for user/password/group info.
+// This is useful where you are not using Apache's basic auth mechanism but still want to use these formats for user/password/group info.
-//$conf['htaccess_file'] = 'conf/htauth';
+$conf['plugin']['authhtaccess']['htaccess'] = '.htauth';

-$conf['htaccess_htuser'] = 'htuser'; //Name of htuser file.
+// Name of htuser file.
 If no path specified will be in same directory as AuthUserFile.
+$conf['plugin']['authhtaccess']['htuser'] = '.htuser';

+// An optional message displayed upon a successfull logout in case Apache's basic auth mechanism is used.
+// Will automatically pull in dokuwiki's start URL in case a '%s' place holder is specified within.
+$conf['plugin']['authhtaccess']['logoutmsg'] = 'Successful logout.
+Retry login <a href="%s">here</a>.'

+// An optional group all valid users will be members of.
+$conf['plugin']['authhtaccess']['defaultgrp'] = 'guest';

+// Some general options worth mentioning here.
-$conf['autopasswd'] = 1;  //set to zero if you want to specify passwords to users.
+$conf['autopasswd'] = 1;  // Set to zero if you want to specify passwords to users.
-$conf['openregister']= 0; //open register won't work behind basic auth
+$conf['openregister'] = 0; // "open register" feature won't work behind Apache's basic auth mechanism.
-$conf['resendpasswd']= 0; //also won't work behind basic auth
+$conf['resendpasswd'] = 0; // "resend password" feature won't work behind Apache's basic auth mechanism.
 </code>

 A typical .htaccess file would live in the dokuwiki root directory or somewhere further up the path